insight-platform/.github/profile/README.md

 Furthermore, our commitment to open-source demonstrates our dedication to innovation, collaboration, and social responsibility.
 It allows us to build a strong reputation, attract like-minded customers and employees, and make a positive impact on society as a whole.

-* [Savant](https://github.com/insight-platform/Savant) - Python streaming video analytics framework with batteries included;
+* [Savant](https://github.com/insight-platform/Savant) - Python computer vision & video analytics framework with batteries included, optimized for Nvidia hardware;
 * [Similari](https://github.com/insight-platform/Similari) - Rust framework with Python bindings for building high-performance real-time multiple object trackers.

 ## In-Sight Team